 She remembers being very social.
 “I guess you could say I circulated freely and was well accepted during those formative years.
 I played the Lone Ranger and Tonto for years with a couple of neighbor boys, galloping around on our imaginary horses.”
 What she remembers with clarity as a small child is hanging around on the elementary school steps –a one-room school, eight grades and one teacher – waiting for school to let out for recess, playing with the kids and then trying to slip back in with them.
 Rather than discourage this enthusiasm for learning, and to stop having to bring her outside again, the teacher asked her parents if they would allow her to enter first grade.
 As Nathalie puts it, “I guess my mother figured this way she’d know where I was!”
 And so, at the age of about five, Nathalie began her academic journey…which currently brings her into many Learning in Retirement classes.
 “I loved school.
 Never remember having a bad school day.
 I enjoyed math and Latin, learned to tap dance and do the Highland Fling… and I had hoped to be a high school teacher,” she says.

-In the early ‘70s, when there was concern that this country might run short of fuel, Nathalie, who wanted to continue driving out to Van Dyne to visit her mom and dad every week, told here husband that she thought she needed to have a motorcycle of her own.
+In the early ‘70s, when there was a concern that this country might run short of fuel, Nathalie, who wanted to continue driving out to Van Dyne to visit her mom and dad every week, told her husband that she thought she needed to have a motorcycle of her own.

 “We went out to Lake Powell, Utah, with Jack and Lorraine for a wonderful vacation.”
 Bob had two more heart attacks and contracted colon cancer which spread further.
 He died in 2001.
 Through all this, Nathalie kept a remarkably upbeat, almost spiritual, attitude that everything always works out for the best.

 Nathalie enjoys reading fiction and is a fan of author Sheldon Siegel.
 She is doing a two-year stint as chair of the LIR Membership/Promotion Committee and says that the members of her committee step up all the time to make life a lot easier.
 “There is never a task we need to get done that doesn’t draw several committee members forward to accomplish it,” she says.
-And she adds, “I read an article recently that says that learning things when you’re older helps to ward of Alzheimer’s.
-Also, I work part time on campus whenever I get the opportunity.
+And she adds, “I read an article recently that says that learning things when you’re older helps to ward off Alzheimer’s.
+Also, I work part-time on-campus whenever I get the opportunity.
 I just love this place.”
-Her tip to those ready to retire is to list the things they wanted to do earlier in their live and were unable to.
+Her tip to those ready to retire is to list the things they wanted to do earlier in their life and were unable to.
 Then just step out and do them.